johandersson/.LOG-hog/src/README.md

 # LogHog

 A secure, feature-rich Java Swing logging application.
+Perfect for users already familiar with Notepad's .LOG journal feature and their existing log files, and ideal for anyone who hasn't used it before but needs a simple, secure logging or diary tool.

 ## Features
 - Tabbed interface for writing and browsing logs